BestMovieSearchHubBot/telegram-movie-bot/README.md

 Telegram Movie Search Bot

-Features:
-- Movie search
-- Bollywood / Hollywood / South categories
-- Telegram channel movie links
+Search movies and get download links from a Telegram channel.

+Categories:
+Bollywood
+Hollywood
+South Movies

 Deploy on Render using Python.